Nonsense, scraps & musings

 1. It is possible to gain ‘financial security’ without the compromise of writing about financial services

-2. To do so one must disembark the proverbial high horse, put themselves out there, and broaden their craft with great passion and persistence.
+2. To do so one must disembark the proverbial high horse, put themselves out there, and broaden their craft with great persistence.

 Without these recurrent two-tone lists and their flimsy thinking you will likely end up being here, alluding to interest rates and added value services.
 And have a good festive season.